unreal-archive/unreal-archive/README.md

   - Mutators
   - Mods and Gametypes
   - Documents and Articles
-  - Support for mirroring images so as to make offline use and mirrors feasible and to reduce reliance on continued existence of some hosting.
+  - ~~Support for mirroring images so as to make offline use and mirrors feasible and to reduce reliance on continued existence of some hosting.~~
-- Support to create a local mirror of the archive, complete or by game.
+- ~~Support to create a local mirror of the archive, complete~~ or by game.
 - Publish website
-- Publish code publically
+- Publish code publicly

 ## Content Submission and Indexing Pipeline